What Is a Lumbar Spine X-Ray?

 - injury or fractures to the lower spine

-- low back pain that is severe or lasts for more than four to eight weeks
+- low back pain that's severe or lasts for more than four

-- osteoporosis (a condition that causes your bones to thin)
+which is a condition that causes your bones to thin

 The Risks of a Lumbar Spine X-Ray